Our Mission

 School chapters create opportunity for passionate students to work together with similar-minded people to learn fundamental personal finance, leadership and entrepreneurial skills and apply them to create impact in local communities.

-Registered chapters apply new entrepreneurial skills to real life, working on capstone projects, hosting fundraisers and more, to create impact in local communities!
+Registered chapters apply new entrepreneurial skills to real life, leading financial literacy and entrepreneurship workshops for younger students, working on capstone projects, hosting fundraisers and more to create impact in local communities!

 Courses